Skip to content

 Direct emissions encompass those that arise directly from the company's own activities.
 Indirect emissions result from activities that the company influences or controls but does not own.

-• Categorize according to the GHG scopes
+• Categorise according to the GHG scopes

 As your company's collection becomes more intricate and extensive, it is useful to consider using an ERP system to effectively manage and streamline your data.